igorrcosta/phylomito/README.md

 ##Common errors:

-The most common problem during your run is a genebank file with bad format.
+The most common problem is bad formatted genebank files.
 The error will look like this:

 ```
 mitochondria1.gb